 Goshin Waza: Self-Defense

-In our class focus is placed on technical understanding and safety.
-As one becomes more proficient they naturally become stronger.
-Karate has become more refined over the past few decades and in particular the last ten years.
-Even if one has experience but has been away from practice for a few years there is much to catch up on.
-Whether you are a beginner or have previous experience we welcome you to join us.
+In our class, focus is placed on technical understanding and safety.
+As one becomes more proficient, one naturally becomes stronger.
+Karate has become more refined over the past several decades, and in particular, the last ten years.
+Even if one has previous experience but has been away from practice for a few years, there is much to catch up on.
+Whether you are a beginner or someone with previous experience, we welcome you to join us.

 MORE THAN A DOJO

-At Ronin Kai Karate we are committed to personal and interpersonal growth, excellence and well-being.
-We focus on the success of our members in both Martial Arts training and in life.
-Furthermore, our members benefit from additional training sessions to help prepare for belt gradings, weekly discussions on Martial Arts philosophy and additional classes for Black Belts.
+At Ronin Kai Karate, we are committed to personal and interpersonal growth, excellence and well-being.
+We focus on the success of our members not only in Martial Arts training but also in life.
+Our members benefit from additional training sessions to help prepare for belt gradings, weekly discussions on Martial Arts philosophy and additional classes for Black Belts.

-Our Dojo recognizes that there are times when some members have to deal with difficult personal, work or scholastic issues.
-We believe that our Dojo is a place to come and regain your mental balance and build up your inner power.
-We also believe that each person is uniquely endowed with particular positive attributes that result in greater energy that can overcome all obstacles.
-Oftentimes, students who may feel tired when they arrive to class due to everyday life stresses discover that by the end of the training session they are more energetic, focused and happier, and this feeling carries forward into their daily lives.
+Our Dojo recognizes that there are times when members have to deal with challenging personal, work or scholastic issues.
+We believe that our Dojo is a place to come and regain mental balance and build inner power.
+We also believe that each person is uniquely endowed with positive attributes that result in greater energy and that can help in overcoming all obstacles.
+Oftentimes, students who may arrive to class tired due to everyday life stresses discover that by the end of the training session, they feel more energetic, focused and happier.
+This feeling carries forward into their daily lives.

-The Ronin Kai Dojo is a positive environment and will help you become more aware of your inner spirit, in addition to developing greater skills in less time and making new friendships.
-Our members enjoy our frequent social events, parties and various outside of class activities.
+The Ronin Kai Dojo is a positive environment that will help you become more aware of your inner spirit, develop greater skills in less time, as well as make new friendships.
+Our members enjoy our frequent social events, parties and various outside-of-class activities.
 Come and experience Ronin Kai Karate Dojo.

 Become A member today

-Each student is unique and with training learns to make each technique their own.
-Any technique is only effective when it is embodied by the individual.
-Cloning a move-ment masks true understanding and real effectiveness.
-There are degrees of understanding technique and through our grading process students further develop their particular level of understanding.
+Each student is unique and with training, learns to make each technique their own.
+A technique is only effective when it is embodied by the individual.
+Cloning a movement masks true understanding and real effectiveness.
+There are degrees of understanding technique and through our grading process, students further develop their particular level of understanding.

 THE HOW & WHY

 Ronin Kai Karate is taught by experienced instructors in a supportive atmosphere.
-This makes training a positive experience allowing each student to develop skills more effectively.
+This makes training a positive experience, which allows each student to develop skills more effectively.

-At Ronin Kai Karate we follow a traditional belt system and guide students through each level helping them to achieve their goals.
+At Ronin Kai Karate, we follow a traditional belt system and guide students through each level in order to help them to achieve their goals.

 The creation of the Belt system.

-The belt system was first started in 1883 when Jigoro Kano, the founder of Judo awarded 2 of his senior students with the rank of Shodan.
-At that time students wore Kimonos and a wide sash during training.
-Once ranked Shodan they were given a black sash to signify their advanced level.
+The belt system was first started in 1883 when Jigoro Kano, the founder of Judo awarded two of his senior students with the rank of Shodan.
+At that time, students wore Kimonos and a wide sash during training.
+Once ranked Shodan, they were given a black sash to signify their advanced level.

-Kano believed that there was no limit to grade that one could achieve and around 1930 he added more levels.
+Kano believed that there was no limit to grade that one could achieve and around 1930, he added more levels.
 He created a red and white belt (kohaku obi) to recognize 6th, 7th and 8th dan holders.
-He took inspiration from the red and white colours used in the the Japanese flag which are said to represent purity, the intense desire to train and sacrifices one has made.
+He took inspiration from the red and white colours used in the Japanese flag, which are said to represent purity, the intense desire to train and the sacrifices one has made.

 The coloured belts were later introduced by his student Mikonosuke Kawaishi in 1935 while teaching Judo in Paris.
-Kawaishi used the coloured belts as a way to help motivate his western students by recognizing their progress in training.
+Kawaishi used the coloured belts as a way to help motivate and recognize the progress in training in his Western students.

 The origin of the Belt system in Karate.

-In 1922 the Japanese Ministry of education invited Okinawan Karate master Gichin Funakoshi to give a demonstration.
-After the demonstration Kano asked Funakoshi to give a demonstration at his Kodokan Dojo.
-In front of 100 spectators Funakoshi performed the Kata Kanku dai (his favorite).
+In 1922, the Japanese Ministry of Education invited Okinawan Karate master Gichin Funakoshi to give a demonstration.
+After the demonstration, Kano asked Funakoshi to give a demonstration at his Kodokan Dojo.
+In front of one hundred spectators, Funakoshi performed the Kata Kanku dai (his favourite).
 The two masters became friends and shared an admiration for each other.

 Funakoshi wanted Karate to be accepted in Japan and recognized as a legitimate martial art.
 At the time, the Dai Nippon Butoku-Kai was the governing body for the martial arts of Japan which would oversee standards and ranks of recognized martial arts.
-Funakoshi adopted the Kano’s belt system so the Karate would be recognized by the Butoku-kai and more accepted by the Japanese people.
-April 12, 1924 Funakoshi awarded the first Karate Black belts and Dan rankings to his top students.
+Funakoshi adopted the Kano’s belt system so that Karate would be recognized by the Butoku-kai as well as more accepted by the Japanese people.
+On April 12, 1924, Funakoshi awarded the first Karate Black belts and Dan rankings to his top students.

-Since that time Karate had grown in Japan and many new styles were becoming popular.
-By 1938 the Butoku-kai asked all Dojo’s to register and a meeting was held to standardize rank requirements.
+Since that time, Karate had grown in Japan and many new styles were becoming popular.
+By 1938, the Butoku-kai asked all Dojo’s to register and a meeting was held to standardize rank requirements.
 They created the standards and handed out ranks in accordance.
-This continued up until the World War II happened.
+This continued up until World War II.
 During the war, there was a loss of many martial arts masters and the Butoku-Kai was closed down by the Americans for a period of time.
-After the war ranking certification was done through a board formed by each style some of which would be affiliated with the new Butoku-Kai.
+After the war, ranking certification was done through a board formed by each style – some of which would be affiliated with the new Butoku-Kai.

 Karate Belt Levels.